 Advances in treatments for those with CF means there are more effective treatment options and people are living longer and healthier lives, enabling them to have families of their own.

 Management of CF has traditionally been based on symptom relief.
 New modulator (next generation) drug therapy that improves or restores the function of cystic fibrosis transmembrane conductance regulator (CFTR) is targeted at specific genetic mutations.
 This personalised, or precision medicine, has been described as ‘theratyping’ and aims at identifying which individual mutations respond to particular CFTR modulators.
-It is hoped that 90% of mutations will be able to be treated with a specific combination of modulators by 2020 (Clancy et al, 2019).

 Scientists involved in theratyping are testing approved modulators on CF cells grown in the laboratory situation looking for biomarkers that indicate the drug is working, and thus predict if the new generation combination drug will work in individuals that have those mutations.
 This approach enables drug approval to occur more quickly than in the conventional clinical trial approach.
 Work continues on new modulators, RNA therapy and gene editing in the hope that an effective treatment will be found for all with CF. Individuals with CF still experience a limited quality of life.
 Preventing or slowing lung damage and repairing the CF lung are the main goals of research.